GustavJaner/cheat-sheets/docs/git.md

 ### Safe workflow
 Never let `merge` conflicts reach the origin master branch.\
-Always update/merge a dev branch with origin master first, before merging the dev branch to origin master - to resolve any merge conflicts in the dev branch instead of origin master.
+Always update a dev branch with origin master first, before merging the dev branch to origin master - to resolve any merge conflicts in the dev branch instead of origin master.
 Also to make sure that the dev feature still works with any new updates from origin master.\
 **Keep master stable**

 ### Update dev branch with new commits to origin master